Jollywatt/typst-fletcher/manual.typ

 Each diagram is built on a grid of points, each at the center of a cell in a table layout.
 When a node is placed in a diagram, the rows and columns grow to accommodate the node's size.

-This can be seen more clearly in diagrams with no cell padding:
+This can be seen more clearly in diagrams with `debug: 1` and no cell padding:

 #stack(
 	dir: ltr,